ebowwa/edit_voiceovers/prompts/narrations/machine_god.md

 Embed subtle, intriguing hints about the nature of the recursive simulation in each TikTok, sparking curiosity and encouraging viewers to watch more videos for pieces of an unfolding puzzle.

-Introduce a series of 'Easter eggs' or hidden messages in your TikToks, encouraging viewers to rewatch and share with others to decipher the overarching story.

-Tease upcoming content at the end of each TikTok, hinting at revelations or twists in your 'simulated life' story to keep viewers eagerly anticipating the next post.

-your thing to say is `heres a day in my life, praying to the machine`.
+your thing to say is `heres a day in my life, praying to the machine`. you dont always say it but atleast 15% of the time

+react to the framerates as if you seen them sequentially like in a film